sei-curiosity/hw-week04day04-sql/README.md

 **For Parts 3 and 4, work in the `nba_queries.sql` file.
 Run the file to test your answers by using `psql -f nba_queries.sql`**

-Some of the prompts may go a little further than what we saw in class, but should be very easy to Google and figure out.
+Some of the prompts may go a little further including or excluding what we covered in class, If unsure you can easily Google and figure out.
 Some useful things to look up:

 * WHERE
 * ORDER BY